S’mores Chocolate Chip Cookies

 - 2 teaspoons pure vanilla extract

-- 6 ounces dark chocolate (at least 70% cocoa), from whole Valrhona fèves or a high quality chocolate bar, chopped into ½ to 1-inch pieces
+- 6 ounces (170 grams) dark chocolate (between 60% to 70% cocoa), from whole Valrhona fèves or a high quality chocolate bar, chopped into ½ to 1-inch pieces

 - 18 large marshmallows, preferably Smashmallow Toasted Vanilla marshmallows

-- Position a rack in the center of the oven and preheat the oven to 350°F. Line two half sheet pans with parchment paper.
+- Make the cookies.
+Position a rack in the center of the oven and preheat the oven to 350°F. Line two half sheet pans with parchment paper.